brunopecampos/Caddy-Doker-Image/README.md

 # Caddy-Doker-Image

 A docker image that facilitates the setup of a Caddy server
+This is an educational project.s